EDUC: LANGUAGE & LITERACY (READ)

 Provides an introduction to and overview of Spoken Word as pedagogy and its practical applications in the classroom.

-This course will examine theories, processes, and strategies of literacy learning specifically designed to meet the instructional needs of all students in classrooms in all content areas.
+This course will examine theories, processes, and strategies of literacy learning specifically designed to meet the instructional needs of all student in classrooms in all content areas including social studies.
 A Balanced Literacy model, which has language as the foundation of the tenets, will be used as the central framework.
-Common Core Standards are addressed, as well as the instructional shifts that accompany the implementation of the standards.
-In addition, candidates will examine and evaluate effective reading and writing strategies, formative assessment formats and strategies, and relevant materials for instruction in all content areas.
+Common Core Standards are addressed as well as the instructional shifts that accompany the implementation of the standards.
+In addition, candidates will examine and evaluate effective reading and writing strategies, formative assessment formats and strategies, and relevant materials for instruction in all content areas including social studies.

 READ 339 - YOUNG ADULT LITERATURE